 By configuring an access control policy on IPs of user requests, you can effectively control the source of access, preventing hotlinking by malicious IPs, attacks, etc.

-Log in to the CDN Console, select Domain Management on the left sidebar, and click Manage on the right of the domain name to enter its configuration page.
-Under the Access Control tab, find the IP blocklist/allowlist configuration, which is disabled by default:
+Log in to the CDN console, select Domain Management on the left sidebar, and click Manage on the right of a domain name to enter its configuration page.
+Open the Access Control tab to see the IP Blocklist/Allowlist Configuration section.
+It is disabled by default.

 If a client IP matches an IP or IP range in the blocklist, the accessed CDN node will directly return a 403 status code.